juj/fbcp-ili9341/README.md

 That being said, if it breaks, you'll get to purchase a new shiny one to replace it.

+#### Can I have both the HDMI and SPI connected at the same time?

+Yes, `fbcp-ili9341` shows the output of the HDMI display on the SPI screen, and both can be attached at the same time.
+A HDMI display does not have to be connected however, although `fbcp-ili9341` operation will still be affected by whatever HDMI display mode is configured.
+Check out `tvservice -s` on the command line to check what the current DispmanX HDMI output mode is.

+#### Do I have to show the same image on HDMI output and the SPI display, or can they be different?

+At the moment `fbcp-ili9341` has been developed to only display the contents of the main DispmanX GPU framebuffer over to the SPI display.
+That is, the SPI display will show the same picture as the HDMI output does.
+There is no technical restriction that requires this though, so if you know C/C++ well, it should be a manageable project to turn `fbcp-ili9341` to operate as an offscreen display library to show a completely separate (non-GPU-accelerated) image than what the main HDMI display outputs.
+For example you could have two different outputs, e.g. a HUD overlay, a dashboard for network statistics, weather, temps, etc. showing on the SPI while having the main Raspberry Pi desktop on the HDMI.

+In this kind of mode, you would probably strip the DispmanX bits out of `fbcp-ili9341`, and recast it as a static library that you would link to in your drawing application, and instead of snapshotting frames, you can then programmatically write to a framebuffer in memory from your C/C++ code.

 #### I am running fbcp-ili9341 on a display that was listed above, but the display stays white after startup?

 Unfortunately there are a number of things to go wrong that all result in a white screen.
 This is probably the hardest part to diagnose.
 Some ideas: